anhiru/apcs/OddOrEven/README.md

 # OddOrEven
-Design a program, OddOrEven.java, that determines whether the user inputs an odd or an even number.
+Design a program that determines whether the user inputs an odd or an even number.